 Cinnamon, along with spices like clove and nutmeg, eventually played a key role in Europe's expansion into Asia, as well.
 By the 17th century, cinnamon had become the most profitable spice in the Dutch East India Company trade [source: Britannica: Cinnamon].
 Today it may not be as well known for its economic impact, but cinnamon is still a popular, perhaps essential, staple in most contemporary kitchens.

-To find out lots more information on cinnamon, follow the links on the next page.
+To find out lots more information on cinnamon, follow the links below.

 - ABC.
 "Dangerous Cinnamon Challenge."
 ABC 33/40 (Affiliate).
 (Accessed Nov.
 17, 2009)http://cfc.abc3340.com/videoondemand.cfm?id=48822&category=toa

 - Atta-ur-Rahman, M.Iqbal Choudhary, Afgan Farooq, Aftab Ahmed, M. Zafar Iqbal, Betül Demirci, Fatih Demirci and K. Hüsnü Can Baser.
 Antifungal Activities and Essential Oil Constituents of Some Spices from Pakistan.
 1999. http://pages.unibas.ch/mdpi/ecsoc-3/d0002/d0002.html

 - BBC News.
 "In Pictures: Sri Lanka's Spice for Life."
 (Accessed Nov.
 17, 2009) http://news.bbc.co.uk/2/shared/spl/hi/picture_gallery/07/south_asia_sri_lanka0s_spice_of_life/html/5.stm

 - Corn, Charles.
 The Scents of Eden: A Narrative of the Spice Trade.
 Kodansha America.
 1998.